Queen Elizabeth Grammar School, Penrith: History

 In 1564, under the charter of the grammar school, the lands of the dissolved chantry and school were restored back to the Lowther family, now headed by Richard Lowther.
 The new grammar school therefore inherited both the site of the former chantry school in the churchyard of St Andrew's Church and its annual endowment of around £6.

 It is possible that some time was needed to secure this funding before teaching could begin, as the first recorded master was elected by the governors in 1569, some five years after the charter's initial issuing.

 The school moved from these original premises in St Andrew's churchyard to its present site on Ullswater Road (A592), close to the railway station, in 1917.

-During the 1970's and 80's after the abolition of the eleven-plus the school had its own unique selection process where pupils would attend the first two years of their secondary education at Penrith's Ullswater High School or its predecessor schools then be recommended to move either to QEGS or stay at Ullswater.
-At one time during the mid 1980s Cumbria County Council considered merging QEGS and Ullswater.
-In response to this the grammar school became one of the first state schools in Cumbria to become independent of county council control.
-It is Cumbria's only true grammar school though some other secondary schools in the county use the word Grammar in their name they are actually comprehensive schools.
+During the 1970s and 1980s, after the abolition of the eleven-plus, the school had its own selection process where pupils would attend the first two years of their secondary education at Penrith's Ullswater High School or its predecessor schools, then be recommended to move either to QEGS or stay at Ullswater.
+It is Cumbria's only true grammar school: though some other secondary schools in the county use the word 'Grammar' in their name, they are actually comprehensive schools.

-In more recent times the school has struggled financially and have been issued a notice to improve by the government.
+In more recent times the school has had issues with financial management and has been issued a notice to improve by the government.
+They became part of the multi-academy trust Changing Lives Learning Trust in 2023.

 Admissions

-The admission process is through an eleven-plus style exam, which tests mathematics, verbal reasoning and non-verbal reasoning or spatial intelligence.
+The admission process involves an eleven-plus style exam, which tests mathematics, verbal reasoning and non-verbal reasoning or spatial intelligence.
 The top 160 applicants are offered places at the school.
 If a student at the school decides to leave their place, it is offered to a child who nearly made it into the top 160 of that year group.